Venison stew in a rich port and red wine sauce, loaded with swede and carrot to highlight the sweet tones and finished with suet dumplings.

 It now forms a regular part of my diet and it is nowhere near as intimidating as it would seem.

-This slow cooker venison stew joins both a fancy venison burger and some rather innovative venison meatballs that come with an Indian inspired sauce.
+This rich venison stew with dumplings joins both a fancy venison burger and some rather innovative venison meatballs that come with an Indian-inspired sauce.

 It is a glorious meat to cook with!
 Rich in flavour and generally speaking, commercially available venison is not too “gamey”.